hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - There is no need to spend TOO MUCH time getting to know every one of your "talk mates" beforehand.
 They know you are busy and don't expect that you know about their research in detail.

-- People sign up for meeting with you for a reason.
+- People sign up for meetings with you for a reason.
 For example, they may want to collaborate with you; they want to know whether your research strengthens the department research portfolio; or that they are on the faculty search committee.
 Only when you let the other party lead the meeting, and be a good listener, can you know what they want from you and then adapt accordingly.

 - Follow-up emails to people you talk to are VERY important.